yoshikawaa/github-manager/README.md

 ### Disable Unavailable Repositories

-> Notice:: If you get an error such as '422 Not Found' in the operation of a repository that you can refer to, you may not have write permission.
+> Notice:: If you get an API error such as '404 Not Found' in the operation of a repository that you can refer to, you may not have write permission.
 In that case, you can disable the repositories.

 Set repository name as properties in `application.yml`